Nobleezenwa/joyslider/README.md

 # Joyslider

 A lightweight input widget featuring a Joystick and a Circular range slider built with Javascript for web applications.
 This can be used on touch-enabled or mouse-enabled devices.
-Suitable applications include games, 3D space navigation, remote control, etc.
+Suitable applications include 3D and 2D games, remote control, etc.

 ![Untitled](https://noblee.000webhostapp.com/joyslider/Untitled.png)